precice/dumux-adapter/README.md

     - Builds using the current `master` branch of DuMuX might fail.
     - If you run into trouble with a new DuMuX release, please open an issue in the repository and add the error message that you receive.
+    - Needs UMFPack (available via SuiteSparse) as solver for linear systems of equations.
+This is needed to run the examples included in the adapter.
+Otherwise you can skip UMFPack.

 - preCICE >=2.0.0